suryakmurthy/UAM_scheduler/README.md

 ## Important Information:

 This program has been tested with python ver 2.7.
-Can check your python version by running following in terminal:
+Can check your python version by running the following in the terminal:

 python --version